Stock futures rise on vaccine plan, bonds stabilize

 BIDEN SAYS COVID-19 VACCINES WILL BE AVAILABLE FOR ALL US ADULTS BY END OF MAY

 Investors have taken heart from an easing in bond prices that has alleviated worries over possible interest rate hikes.
-Bond yields have eased and the yield on the 10-year Treasury inched down to 1.40% early Wednesday.
+Bond yields have eased and the yield on the 10-year Treasury inched down as low as 1.40% Wednesday.

 The first of this week's labor-related reports will be released Wednesday morning.